konosubakonoakua/oxidizer.sh/README.md

 ### 2.4.
 Other Useful Rust Tools

 - [x] [ouch](https://github.com/ouch-org/ouch): Painless compression and decompression tool
-- [x] [pueue](https://github.com/Nukesor/pueue): Command-line task management tool for sequential and parallel execution of long-running tasks.
+- [ ] [pueue](https://github.com/Nukesor/pueue): Command-line task management tool for sequential and parallel execution of long-running tasks
 - [ ] [espanso](https://github.com/espanso/espanso): Text Expander written in Rust (try it for fun!)
 - [ ] [kondo](https://github.com/tbillington/kondo): A tool to clean dependencies and build artefacts from your projects.
 - [ ] [navi](https://github.com/denisidoro/navi): An interactive cheatsheet tool for the command-line